 Spring is a great time to start getting out and about again, to start mowing the lawn and sorting out the garden.
 But how much do we actually know about this bright and breezy season on the whole?
-Let’s take a look at a few interesting facts about Spring…
+Let’s take a look at these fun facts about spring…

 1. Spring isn’t always sunshine and flowers.